mapsplugin/cordova-plugin-googlemaps-doc/v2.3.0/class/Polyline/setZIndex/README.md

 # polyline.setZIndex()

-Change the order in which this tile overlay is drawn with respect to other overlays (including GroundOverlays, TileOverlays, Polygons, and Circles but not Markers).
+Change the order in which this polyline overlay is drawn with respect to other overlays (including GroundOverlays, TileOverlays, Polygons, and Circles but not Markers).

 ```
 polyline.setZIndex(index);